Waring Problem for Matrices over Finite Fields: Proofs of the main theorems

-\begin{proof}[Proof of Theorem \ref{thm5} (b)] It suffices to prove that each Jordan block $J_{f,m}\in M_{mr,q}$ is a sum of two invertible semisimple matrices.
+(b) It suffices to prove that each Jordan block $J_{f,m}\in M_{mr,q}$ is a sum of two invertible semisimple matrices.
 We can further assume that $f(x)=x-a$ with $a\in\bbf_q$ by the embedding part of the proof of Lemma \ref{embedding} as it maps (invertible) semisimple elements to (invertible) semisimple elements.
 We will decompose

 with $B,C\in G_{m,q}$ semisimple.

 If either $q\ge 4$ or $q=3$ with $a=0$, there exist distinct $b_1,b_2\in\bbf_q^{\times}$ such that $a=b_1+b_2$.
 Thus we can take

 where $i\in\{1,2\}$ is such that $m-i$ is odd, $b_1$ and $b_2$ alternate on the main diagonals and $0$ and $1$ alternate on the diagonals of entries $(j-1,j)$ with $j\in\{2,\ldots,m\}$.